girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Projects/Application of Machine Learning/README.md

   </p>

 Some Applications of ML are:

 :stars: House Price Prediction using Regression

 :stars: Face mask Detection using CNN

 :stars: Parkinson's disease detection using XGBoost Algorithm.

-:Stars: Fingerprint Recognition using YOLOV3.
+:stars: Fingerprint Recognition using YOLOV3.

-In this documentation , we are gonna se :star: Parkinson's disease Detection using XGBoost Algorithm :star: .
+In this documentation , we are gonna see :star: Parkinson's disease Detection using XGBoost Algorithm :star: .

 ## :nazar_amulet: What is Parkinson's Disease?
 A disorder of the central nervous system that affects movement, often including tremors.
 Nerve cell damage in the brain causes dopamine levels to drop, leading to the symptoms of Parkinson's.
 Parkinson's often starts with a tremor in one hand.
 Other symptoms are slow movement, stiffness and loss of balance.